 Required Landlord Disclosures in New York

-The following are the disclosures every landlord in New York must make to their tenants before signing a lease.
+Here are the disclosures that every New York landlord must make to their tenants before signing a lease.

-- Details pertaining to security deposits.
+- Details pertaining to the security deposit.
 For example, the amount to be paid, how you will be storing the security deposit, and the conditions that need to be met in order for them to get it back.

-- Your name and address, along with that of any other person authorized to undertake your responsibilities, such as a property manager.
+- Your name and address, along with that of any other person authorized to undertake your responsibilities.